RaidMax/CSMark/README.md

 * Pythagoras based benchmark which involves calculating either the length of the hypotenuse, adjacent length or opposite length.
 * Trigonometry based benchmark which involves calculating the size of an angle based on any 2 of: hypotenuse, adjacent or opposite sides.
 * Percentage Error based benchmark which involves calculating the percentage difference between 2 given numbers.
+* Arithmetic Sum N based benchmark which involves calculating the sum of N number of objects in an arithmetic sequence.
 * A Multi Threaded version of all the above benchmarks.

 ### Benchmarks that I'm interested in adding